derneuere/devops-exercise/README.md

 Concept:
 - two docker container: Gitlab, Application with dependencies
-- managed with kubernetes
+- version control: Gitlab
+- pipeline: Gitlab Ci
+- container: Docker
+- container orchestrator: Kubernetes
-- local everythings
+- local everything
-- all container should and host machine should start with one masterscript
+- all docker containers and kubernetes on the host machine should start with one script

 To-Do:
 - Install linux machine
 - Install docker
 - Run application with dependencies
-- Create Makefile for dependencies and application and linux
+- Create dockerfile for the application and dependencies
+- Check the application code into gitlab
-- Run with Docker a Gitlab Container, make CI (Build/Test/Deploy)
+- Create with Gitlab CI (Build/Test/Deploy) a image and let it run on a container
-- Create Concept
-- Create Makefile to download repository and uploaded to local gitlab
-- Put it into the makefile
-- create gitlab-ci.yml (build/test/deploy when new version)
+- Create gitlab-ci.yml (build/test/deploy when new version)
-- create gitlab-docker-compose.yml to start
+- Create docker-compose.yml to start
-- transistion to container with application-docker-compose.yml
-- Install / Put it in Kubernetes with UI (scale to 2)
+- Install / Put it in Kubernetes with Dashboard (scale to 2)
+- Create a .yml for Kubernetes
-- put it into a makefile
+- Put it into a makefile
-- make it all start with ansible?
+- Make it all start with ansible?
-- create fake domain names in hostfile (FQDNs)
+- create fake domain names in hostfile or whatever FQDNs are
+- Write a Getting Started Section

 Tech to learn:
 - Linux